ohorban/xai-compas/README.md

 Oleksandr (Alex) Horban

 ## Abstract
 As Machine Learning models increasingly penetrate diverse sectors, the challenge of interpreting these models becomes more pronounced.
-This paper delves into the intricate landscape of ML interpretability, particularly focusing on the criminal justice system's risk assessment algorithms, exemplified by the COMPAS tool by Northpointe.
+This paper delves into the intricate landscape of ML interpretability, particularly focusing on the criminal justice system's risk assessment algorithms, exemplified by the COMPAS tool by Northpointe (now Equivant).
 Through a comprehensive exploration of interpretable models, such as linear regression and decision trees, to local and global model-agnostic methods like LIME and SHAP, we aim to bridge the understanding gap of ML decisions.
 Utilizing a dataset provided by ProPublica, an XGBoost model was trained to predict COMPAS scores.
 The findings underscore the significance of certain features, including controversial ones like racial attributes, in influencing predictions.
 By shedding light on these aspects, we aim to promote transparent, ethical, and accountable AI applications, especially in sensitive sectors like criminal justice.

 ## Introduction